California mass shooting: 6 dead, 10 injured in Sacramento

 The area where Sunday’s shooting occurred is packed with restaurants and bars.
 Nightclubs close at 2 a.m. and it’s normal for streets to be full of people at that hour.

-Kay Harris, 32, said she was asleep when one of her family members called to say they thought her brother had been killed.
+Kay Harris, 32, told AP she was asleep when one of her family members called to say they thought her brother Sergio Harris had been killed.
 She said she thought he had been at the London nightclub, which is near the shooting.

 Harris said she has been to the club a few times and described it as a place for “the younger crowd.”
 She spent the morning circling the block waiting for news.